dCache/dcache-book2/config-ReplicaManager.md

 STARTUP
 -------

-When the replica service starts it cleans up the database.
+When the `replica` service starts it cleans up the database.
 Then it waits for some time to give a chance to most of the pools in the system to connect.
 Otherwise unnecessary massive replication would start.
 Currently this is implemented by some delay to start adjustments to give the pools a chance to connect.

 ### Cold Start

-Normally (during Cold Start) all information in the database is cleaned up and recreated again by polling pools which are `online` shortly after some minimum delay after the REPLICA service starts.
-The REPLICA service starts to track the pools' state (pool up/down messages and polling list of online pools) and updates the list of replicas in the pools which came online.
+Normally (during Cold Start) all information in the database is cleaned up and recreated again by polling pools which are `online` shortly after some minimum delay after the `replica` service starts.
+The `replica` service starts to track the pools' state (pool up/down messages and polling list of online pools) and updates the list of replicas in the pools which came online.
 This process lasts for about 10-15 minutes to make sure all pools came up online and/or got connected.
-Pools which once get connected to the REPLICA service are in online or down state.
+Pools which once get connected to the `replica` service are in online or down state.

 It can be annoying to wait for some large period of time until all known “good” pools get connected.
 There is a “Hot Restart” option to accelerate the restart of the system after the crash of the head node.

 ### Hot Restart

-On Hot Restart the REPLICA service retrieves information about the pools' states before the crash from the database and saves the pools' states to some internal structure.
-When a pool gets connected the REPLICA service checks the old pool state and registers the old pool's state in the database again if the state was `offline`, `offline-prepare` or `drainoff` state.
-The REPLICA service also checks if the pool was `online` before the crash.
-When all pools which were `online` get connected once, the REPLICA service supposes it recovered its old configuration and the REPLICA service starts adjustments.
+On Hot Restart the `replica` service retrieves information about the pools' states before the crash from the database and saves the pools' states to some internal structure.
+When a pool gets connected the `replica` service checks the old pool state and registers the old pool's state in the database again if the state was `offline`, `offline-prepare` or `drainoff` state.
+The `replica` service also checks if the pool was `online` before the crash.
+When all pools which were `online` get connected once, the `replica` service supposes it recovered its old configuration and the `replica` service starts adjustments.
 If some pools went down during the connection process they were already accounted and adjustment would take care of it.

+Example:
 Suppose we have ten pools in the system, where eight pools were `online` and two were `offline` before a crash.
-The REPLICA service does not care about the two `offline` pools to get connected to start adjustments.
+The `replica` service does not care about the two `offline` pools to get connected to start adjustments.
 For the other eight pools which were `online`, suppose one pool gets connected and then it goes down while the other pools try to connect.
-The REPLICA service considers this pool in known state, and when the other seven pools get connected it can start adjustments and does not wait any more.

-If the system was in equilibrium state before the crash, the REPLICA service may find some deficient replicas because of the crashed pool and start replication right away.
+The `replica` service considers this pool in known state, and when the other seven pools get connected it can start adjustments and does not wait any more.
+If the system was in equilibrium state before the crash, the `replica` service may find some deficient replicas because of the crashed pool and start replication right away.

-Avoid replicas on the same host
+AVOID REPLICAS ON THE SAME HOST
 -------------------------------

 For security reasons you might want to spread your replicas such that they are not on the same host, or in the same building or even in the same town.
 To configure this you need to set the `tag.hostname` label for your pools and check the properties `replica.enable.check-pool-host` and `replica.enable.same-host-replica`.

+Example:
 We assume that some pools of your DCACHE are in Hamburg and some are in Berlin.
 In the layout files where the respective pools are defined you can set

     [poolDomain]